 Civil Clinic students must be eligible for practice under Rule XV of the Arkansas Rules Governing Bar Admission.

 For Prospective Clients

-Starting in January 2013, the Civil Clinic will provide free legal representation to individuals who are owed wages for their work or who have been denied unemployment benefits.
+The Civil Clinic provides free legal representation to individuals who are owed wages for their work or who have been denied unemployment benefits.

-The Civil Clinic is currently accepting a limited number of new clients for the Spring 2013 semester (January – May 2013).
+The Civil Clinic is currently accepting a limited number of new clients for the Fall 2013 semester (August – December 2013).
 Interested individuals are encouraged to contact the Civil Clinic by calling (479) 575-3056.

 If you need help with assistance with a legal issue that the clinics cannot assist with, you can contact Legal Aid of Arkansas, which provides legal advice and representation to some qualifying individuals.
 Legal Aid of Arkansas also has an online library of information about common legal problems.